Ukraine's commander-in-chief names key task of Ukraine's Armed Forces: scaling up interceptor drones

 Syrskyi emphasised that the priority is to increase the number of interceptor UAVs, ground stations and radar assets, as well as to expand the volume and quality of crew training.

-Details: In addition, he said that the Armed Forces of Ukraine continue forming separate air-defence divisions of unmanned systems and are creating regular interceptor UAV units in training centres.
-Resources of the army and light aviation are also being used to counter Shahed drones, including with the support of international partners.
+Details: In addition, he said that the Armed Forces of Ukraine are continuing to form separate air-defence divisions of unmanned systems and are creating regular interceptor UAV units in training centres.
+Army and light aviation resources are also being used to counter Shahed drones, including with the support of international partners.

-Syrskyi noted that the Russians actively use weather conditions, modernise attack drones and change tactics, in particular, attacking at ultra-low altitudes.
-In response, Ukraine adapts its countermeasures and changes the air defence system to achieve the required results.
+Syrskyi noted that the Russians are actively using weather conditions, modernising attack drones and changing their tactics, in particular, attacking at ultra-low altitudes.
+In response, Ukraine is adapting its countermeasures and changing the air defence system to achieve the required results.

 Read also: Downing Shaheds as a hobby: the Ukrainian troops who independently take on Russian drones flying deep into the country

-Background: In September, Syrskyi emphasised the creation of new technologies and tactics for the use of unmanned systems, as Russia copies successful Ukrainian technologies and extends the strike range of its drones.
+Background: In September, Syrskyi emphasised the need to create new technologies and tactics for the use of unmanned systems, as Russia is copying successful Ukrainian technologies and extending the strike range of its drones.

 Support Ukrainska Pravda on Patreon!